verbb/formie/packages/docs/react/server-rendered/styling.md

 import '@verbb/formie-browser/css/formie-theme.css';
 ```

-## Use tokens first
+## Use Tokens First

-The safest customization layer is the same `--formie-*` token surface used by the browser package.
+The safest customisation layer is the same `--formie-*` token surface used by the browser package.

 Use [Browser → CSS variables](/browser/ui-reference/css-variables) for the full token reference.